Scopelitis Transportation Consulting’s initial training, advisory and consulting services are focused on the following topics:

 - Must all of my current drivers register with the Clearinghouse?

 - How do we handle driver consent under the rules?

 - How often must the company update its registration?

 - What internal carrier policies need to be updated to remain compliant? and,

-New for 2019 – Compliance Reviews in an ELD World - Training Program
+Compliance Reviews in an ELD World - Training Program

 Let’s face it…no one likes being audited.
 DOT compliance audits (technically called compliance reviews) are still a threat to any motor carrier, no matter the size or compliance posture.
 And, as a result of the ELD mandate, FMCSA’s approach to auditing hours of service compliance through ELD records has changed.
 STC’s new training seminar/webinar covers the compliance audit waterfront, and specifically addresses the approach that FMCSA auditors, and their State agency counterparts, undertake to audit ELD records and HOS compliance.
 There simply isn’t a training seminar in the industry today that provides the information contained in this STC-developed program.
 If FMCSA comes knocking at your door, this training will help you prepares, and will raise your comfort level.

 Created in 2018, this unique and comprehensive training program is available for on-site or webinar delivery that covers the waterfront on this evolving fleet safety technology.
 This program covers government and industry research on the benefits of cameras and event coaching, the technology currently available, the pros and cons of various technologies, the organizational culture, policies, and training needed to support an effective video event recorder program, and best practices gathered from all sizes and types of fleets that have already adopted the technology to benefit their safety, operations and claims experience.
 There is no other training program like this in the trucking marketplace today.